fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-01.md

 any RIDs with proposed changes SHOULD use a new ID, rather than re-using one from the previous offer/answer exchange.
 RIDs without proposed changes SHOULD re-use the ID from the previous exchange.

-# Usage of 'rid' in RTP
+# Usage of 'rid' in RTP and RTCP

 The RTP fixed header includes the payload type number and the SSRC values of the RTP stream.
 RTP defines how you de-multiplex streams